dias11111/week4-challenge/README.md

 and function and all I had to do is think about the logic and make it work.

 • What didn't go as planned?
+--Although I had 4 weeks of learning without issues, I should have practiced more so that I could complete the stretch goals.